MicrosoftDocs/xamarin-docs/docs/xamarin-forms/get-started/introduction-to-xamarin-forms.md

 }
 ```

-The `FinishedLoading` override initializes the Xamarin.Forms framework by calling the `Init` method.
+The `FinishedLaunching` override initializes the Xamarin.Forms framework by calling the `Init` method.
 This causes the iOS-specific implementation of Xamarin.Forms to be loaded in the application before the root view controller is set by the call to the `LoadApplication` method.

 <a name="Launching_in_Android" />